Is ‘dressing to impress’ still relevant for today’s working woman?

 The law it seems, makes a sweeping gloss over its apparently sexist fundamentals – even today, under British law, companies are able to demand that female members of staff wear heels and makeup as part of their dress code.
 UK employers can dismiss staff who fail to live up to ‘reasonable’ dress code demands, according to employment law firm Thompsons, as long as they’ve been given enough time to buy the right shoes and clothes.
 They can set up different codes for men and women, as long as there’s an equivalent level of smartness’.

-However, Ms Thorp argues that in this day and age this legal stance is in fact ‘blatant sexism’ citing both high heels and make up as ways in which women are discriminated against in the workplace.
+However, Ms Thorp argues that, in this day and age, this legal stance is in fact ‘blatant sexism’ citing both high heels and make up as ways in which women are discriminated against in the workplace.

-A shift has already come as a result of this most recent story as Portico, the firm in question have now already changed policy to remove the obligatory wearing of heels.
+A shift has already come as a result of this most recent story as Portico, the firm in question, have now changed policy to remove the obligatory wearing of heels.
 But this case sparked a wider debate.
 Should women have to dress in a certain way to be taken seriously in the workplace?
 Does your attire affect your ability to do the job in hand, and should it matter?
 Bar the immediate physical and health risks, it opens up a much broader debate surrounding unfairness between sexes and the questions of what is ‘acceptable’.
 It seems the opinions of one inflicting their personal views has opened up a whole forum relating to the perception of professionalism and sexism in appearance in the workplace.

 Do we overcomplicate the simple issue of dressing for work?
 Take for example, Art Director Matilda Kahl, who has simply worn the same ‘outfit’ to work every day of her working life for the past three years, removing all pressure, expectation and take away the focus from the wardrobe to the work at hand.
 Put simply, she chose to make her own bespoke ‘uniform’ of sorts.
 So too does Facebook founder Mark Zuckerberg, who links his active decision for a one-look work wardrobe to an increase in focus and productivity.